NethServer/docs/administrator-manual/en/firewall.rst

 A class will exceed its committed rate only if there is spare bandwidth available.

 Traffic shaping classes can be defined under :guilabel:`Traffic shaping` page.
-When creating a new class, fill in the following fields:
+When creating a new class, fill the following fields.

 * :guilabel:`Class name`: a representative name
-* :guilabel:`Min download (%)`: minimum reserved download bandwidth, if empty no download reservation will be created
-* :guilabel:`Max download (%)`: maximum allowed download bandwidth, if empty no upper limit will be set
-* :guilabel:`Min upload (%)`:  minimum reserved upload bandwidth, if empty no upload reservation will be created
-* :guilabel:`Max upload (%)`: maximum allowed download bandwidth, if empty no upper limit will be created
 * :guilabel:`Description`: optional description for the class

+Limits under :guilabel:`Download bandwidth limits` section:

+  * :guilabel:`Min`: minimum reserved download bandwidth, if empty no download reservation will be created
+  * :guilabel:`Max`: maximum allowed download bandwidth, if empty no upper limit will be set

+Limits under :guilabel:`Upload bandwidth limits` section:

+  * :guilabel:`Min`:  minimum reserved upload bandwidth, if empty no upload reservation will be created
+  * :guilabel:`Max`: maximum allowed download bandwidth, if empty no upper limit will be created

+For each class the bandwidth can be specified using the percentage of available network bandwidth or with absolutes values expressed in kbps.
+As default, a traffic shaping class is applied to all red network interfaces.
+Such behavior can be changed by selecting an existing red interfaces under the :guilabel:`Bind to` menu inside the :guilabel:`Advanced` section.

 The system provides two pre-configured classes:

 - :guilabel:`high`: generic high priority traffic, can be assigned to something like SSH
 - :guilabel:`low`: low priority traffic, can be assigned to something like peer to peer file exchange

 The system always tries to prevent traffic starvation under high network load.